paulc9/490-Project-CarbCap/readme.txt

 Project code can be found in the "Testing" folder.

-All materials used belong to their respective owners.
+All images and other materials used belong to their respective owners.